Early Repair of Shoulder AC Joint Key to Recovery

 A shoulder separation is an injury to the acromioclavicular (AC) joint on the top of the shoulder, where the collarbone (clavicle) meets the highest point of the shoulder blade (acromion).
-An injury to the AC joint is common, often caused by a blow to the shoulder, or a fall onto an outstretched hand.
+An injury to the AC joint is common, often caused by a blow to the shoulder or a fall onto an outstretched hand.
 The fall injures the ligaments that surround and stabilize the AC joint, forcing the clavicle to detach from the acromion.
 This creates a bump or bulge above the shoulder.
 The shoulder and neck muscles contract a bit as the shoulder no longer has the strut of the clavicle to hold it out to length and provide normal stability.
 Many of the NFL linemen have an AC Joint injury and chronic separation.

-There remains some controversy about the best way to treat moderate Type III shoulder separations.
-Although some orthopedists choose the non-operative option, in many cases the shoulders end up uncomfortable and somewhat unstable.
-Athletes who are overhead throwers or who play tennis, volleyball, and squash, are significantly weakened by a Type III joint dislocation for up to a year after injury, and often mildly affected permanently.
+There remains some controversy about the best way to treat Type III shoulder separations.
+Although some patients and doctors choose the non-operative option, athletes who are overhead throwers or who play tennis, volleyball, and squash, are significantly weakened by a Type III joint dislocation for up to a year after injury and are often mildly affected permanently.
 Knowing this, many of our athlete patients choose to have the injury repaired.
-The rationale for early repair is that freshly torn ligaments can be sutured back together and backed up by wrapping an allograft or donor tissue around the elevated clavicle.
+The rationale for early repair is that freshly torn ligaments can be sutured back together and backed up by wrapping an allograft or donor tissue around, and sometimes through, the elevated clavicle.